razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 > 🔗 You can play around with all the [demos here](https://szi8i.csb.app/)

+#### For React Native <!-- omit in toc -->
+put images

 Let's tally our decision with our [checklist](#checklist)
-1. Whether the content is accessible when the user changes the default font size of the browser ✅
+1. Whether the content is accessible when the user changes the default font size of the browser/device ✅
 2. Whether the content is accessible when the user zooms in/out on the browser ✅
 3. Whether the interface is able to render on different screen sizes, pixel densities etc ✅

 ## How will we store it?
-* While storing we can compute the value in `px` and store it in a unitless way.
+* While storing we can compute the value in `px/dp` and store it in a unitless way.
 While rendering we can attach the units.
    ```js
    const space = {
       1: 8,